Connect External Systems to Confluent Cloud¶

 - Source Connector

 - A source connector ingests entire databases and streams table updates to Kafka topics.
-It can also collect metrics from all of your application servers into Kafka topics, making the data available for stream processing with low latency.
+It can also collect metrics from all of your application servers and store these in Kafka topics, making the data available for stream processing with low latency.

 - Sink Connector

-Kafka Connect can run either as a standalone process for running jobs on a single machine (e.g., log collection), or as a distributed, scalable, fault tolerant service supporting an entire organization.
-This allows it to scale down to development, testing, and small production deployments with a low barrier to entry and low operational overhead, and to scale up to support a large organization’s data pipeline.
+Kafka Connect can be deployed either as a standalone process that runs jobs on a single machine (for example, log collection), or as a distributed, scalable, fault-tolerant service supporting an entire organization.
+Kafka Connect provides a low barrier to entry and low operational overhead.
+You can start small with a standalone environment for development and testing, and then scale up to a full production environment to support a large organization’s data pipeline.